 Recognition certificates and decals will be marked with the year recognition is awarded.
-Renewal submissions will be due no later than March 15th each year of renewal for review by the EMSC Advisory Board in April.
+Renewal submissions will be due no later than March 15th each year of renewal.
 SD EMSC will release an updated list of recognized agencies to the press/public each year during EMS Week on EMS for Children Day.

-In order to "renew" program recognition, the agency must update their application between January 1 and March 15.
+In order to "renew" program recognition, the agency must update their application between January 1 and March 15 of every even year thereby synchronizing with the SD Office of EMS ambulance re-licensing process.